"Those who grasp the sense of times, correctly interpret the potential and the

 STANDING ON THE SHOULDERS OF GIANTS

 We have copied (word by word in many cases) the ideas we like.
 Mainly because they were written in a better way than we possible could.
-Thanks:
+We are just curating them.

 “Technological Revolutions and Financial Capital: The Dynamics of Bubbles and Golden Ages”